-Henrikh Mkhitaryan ‘keen on Arsenal or Tottenham deal’ as Man Utd ponder Ozil swap deal – Express.co.uk
+Mkhitaryan back to Dortmund out of the question for Watzke – Yahoo Sports

 |

-HENRIKH MKHITARYAN has been offered back to Borussia Dortmund – but he doesn't want to leave the Premier League.
-By Jack Wilson.
-PUBLISHED: PUBLISHED: 06:01, Mon, Dec 25, 2017.
-Henrikh Mkhitaryan GETTY.
-Henrikh Mkhitaryan wants to stay in the Premier …

-Borussia Dortmund deny Mkhitaryan return rumours
+Hans-Joachim Watzke: Henrikh Mkhitaryan Borussia Dortmund return is unlikely

-Manchester United: Borussia Dortmund CEO Watzke refutes January deal for Henrikh Mkhitaryan

 Do you have something awesome to share with the world?
 Click here to share